 Trin!
 Trin!
-The phone rings and John, a customer service representative employed by a reputed company, hurries to pick up the call.
-Before he could even utter a word, the customer at the other end of the phone starts yelling, “I’ve had enough of you.
+The phone rings, and John, a customer service representative employed by a reputable company, hurries to pick up the call.
+Before he could even utter a word, the customer at the other end of the phone started yelling, “I’ve had enough of you.
 I want my issue to be resolved immediately.”
 And he demands to speak to a superior.
-Upon hearing this, a visibly stunned John tries to calm the air by using standard rebuttal techniques, but none comes to his rescue.
+Upon hearing this, a visibly stunned John tries to calm down the air by using standard rebuttal techniques, but none come to his rescue.
 In fact, these rebuttals only manage to add more fuel to the fire and complicate the situation.
 But weren’t these standard rebuttals supposed to help John deal with the customer?
 Where did he go wrong?

-The thing that John missed was that every customer is different and he just can’t follow a standard template to appease each and every customer.
-With this is mind we have put together a list of five most difficult types call center customers and ways to handle them-
+The thing that John missed was that every customer is different, and he simply cannot follow a standard template to appease everyone.
+Moreover, with so many different personalities, it’s evident that you’ll meet the kinds who give you a bout of the jitters.
+With this in mind, we have put together a list of the five most difficult call center customer types and ways to handle them.

-Handling difficult customers in the call center can be a bit tricky.
-With this is mind we have put together a list of five most difficult types call center customers and ways to handle them-
+Handling demanding customers in the call center can be tough.
+With this in mind, we have put together a list of the five personalities that our agents have found a little bit tricky to handle –

 The Chatty Cathy

-Catty Cathy is the kind of customer, who is more than happy to eat into your time and drive you off track.
-If you let them roll, they can easily stitch a series of irrelevant stories and before you know it you’ll find yourself chatting about a holiday in Hawaii, instead of the technical assistance that you are supposed to provide.
+Chatty Cathy is the kind of customer who is more than happy to eat into your time and drive you off track.
+If you let them roll, they can easily stitch a series of irrelevant stories.
+Before you know it, you’ll find yourself chatting about a holiday in Hawaii, instead of the technical assistance that you are supposed to provide.

-Generally, these types of call center customers are friendly, but they can keep you engaged on the phone line for quite a long time if not managed carefully.
+Generally, these types of call center customers are friendly.
+Still, they can keep you engaged on the phone line for quite a long time, if not managed carefully.

 How do you deal with them:

-Be focused and do everything in your prowess to make sure that the conversation is on track?
-Also be wary of the kind of questions that you are asking and try to close every avenue for potential new conversation.
+Be focused and do everything in your power to ensure that the conversation stays on track.
+Also, be cautious of the questions you ask and try to close every potential avenue for new discussions.
 And whenever the conversation goes off track, try to immediately bring the focus back on the issue at hand by offering short, yet polite answers.

 To minimize their response, you can also ask them closed questions.

-If the customer talks over you, don’t give them minimal encouragers like ‘Okay, I see’, ‘Uh-huh’, etc. which we are socially conditioned to do.
+If the customer talks over you, don’t give them minimal encouragers like ‘Okay, I see’, ‘Uh-huh’, etc., which we are socially conditioned to do.
 The customer will probably notice this and ask you if you are still there or listening to them.
-You can then acknowledge what they said and lead the conversation.
+You can then acknowledge what they said and move the conversation forward.
 The whole idea here is to disrupt the customer’s flow by doing something unexpected and taking control.
-But you need to be careful and make sure that you are doing this politely.
+However, be cautious and approach this matter politely.

 Sometimes, these customers won’t stop talking because they feel that the agent isn’t listening to them.
 If that’s the case, you can actively listen to them and acknowledge them whenever they express something.
 But in the end, you will have to take control of where the call leads.